-The following narrative summarizes TTUHSC’s student complaint or grievance policies and procedures.
+The following narrative summarizes TTUHSC’s student complaint or grievance policies

 • Complaints regarding the general or academic misconduct of another student